-You need a ‘family of a settled person’ visa if you want to stay (‘remain’) with a family member who’s living in the UK permanently and you’re:
+You need a ‘family of a settled person’ visa if you want to stay (‘remain’) with a family member or partner who’s living in the UK permanently and you’re:

 - already in the UK